mwarning/dhtd/README.md

 # DHTd

 Run a [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) (Distribute Hash Table) to connect to the BitTorrent network.
-Announce identifiers and query them from the command line.
+Announce identifiers and query them from the command line to get a list of IP addresses of the nodes that announce them.

-Supported are a command line interface and local peer discovery.
+DHTd can be used to find the IP address of other instances in a decentralized way.
+Please note that DHTd does not provide any authentication.

 ## Quick Start